 Transaction risk arises from operational items (such as sales and purchases) and financial items (such as loans, deposits and interest flows) in foreign currency in the statement of financial position, and from forecast cash flows over the upcoming 12 months.
 Transaction risk is monitored and hedged actively.
-The largest foreign currency exchange risk in terms of value is posed by sales based on US dollars.
-Since the recent volatility and weakening of the Russian rouble, its significance for the Group's foreign exchange risk has increased.
-Other significant currencies are the British pound, the Japanese yen, the Norwegian krona, the Polish zloty and the Swedish krona.
-As regards these currencies, no individual currency has a significant effect on the Group's overall position.

-In accordance with the Treasury Policy, items based on significant currencies in the statement of financial position are normally hedged 90-105% and the forecast cash flows over the upcoming 12 months 0-50%.
-Currency derivatives with maturities up to 12 months are used as hedging instruments.
-The positions of operational items are presented in the table in Note 24.1.1 of the Financial Statements 2014.
+In accordance with the Treasury Policy, items based on significant currencies in the statement of financial position are normally hedged 90-105% and the forecast cash flows over the upcoming 12 months or ency derivatives with maturities up to 12 months are used as hedging instruments.